ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 ---
 layout: post
-title: TL;DR JavaScript Event Loop (Browser)
+title: A Quick guide to the JavaScript Event Loop (Browser)
-excerpt: A quick guide on the JavaScript and NodeJS event loop.
-What it is, explained in a nutshell.
+excerpt: TL;DR !
+The JavaScript event loop.
+What is it?
+Explained in a nutshell.
-image: /assets/turbo-javascript-event-loop-roller-coaster.jpg
+image: /assets/event-loop/turbo-javascript-event-loop-roller-coaster.jpg
 image_alt: A picture of a looping on a roller coaster ride with a big sign reading Turbo
 ---